 From Shopify Scripts to Shopify Functions.
 The Whys and Hows of Migration.

-From Shopify Scripts to Shopify Functions
+Migrate from Shopify Scripts to Shopify Functions

 What does it mean for a vast audience?
 It’s actually good news: Shopify’s planning to take ecommerce customization further.
 Soon, it will cover more aspects and become more accessible to online store owners.
-Shopify Plus merchants have over a year to prepare their stores for the changes.
-Migration isn’t urgent yet, but it’s inevitable.

 Shopify Scripts vs Shopify Functions

-Unlike Scripts, using Shopify Functions doesn’t require a Shopify Plus store.
-It’ll be available for all merchants.
-Moreover, Shopify Functions offer a broader scope of customization opportunities.
+Unlike Scripts, using Shopify Functions doesn't require a Shopify Plus store.
+Moreover, you no longer need Shopify Plus for every B2B setup.
+Basic, Grow, and Advanced plans now include key B2B wholesale features.
+It'll be available for all merchants.

-For example, Shopify Scripts work only with the checkout process, operating within Liquid-based scripting.
+Additionally, Shopify Functions offer a broader scope of customization opportunities.
+For example, Shopify Scripts work only with the checkout process and are written exclusively in Ruby.
 Shopify Functions’ usage won’t be limited to a specific language or functionality.
 They can be integrated into various apps.
 This would allow merchants to manage and configure what they need via familiar and convenient interfaces.

 Thus, you get more management flexibility.
-In Scripts, the data changes must be provided from within the script.
+In Shopify Scripts, the data changes must be provided from within the script.
 Simply put, you can hardly edit anything without basic programming knowledge.
 Now, teams get more control over backend functionality without interacting with it directly.

 Other features make the platform more powerful and flexible in this new edition.
 Here are a few things that will make you eager to migrate from Shopify Scripts to Shopify Functions.